How to Prepare Your Jeep Wrangler JL for Overlanding

 1. Skid Plates: As mentioned earlier, skid plates are vital for safeguarding vulnerable areas of your Jeep.
 Investing in skid plates for the engine, transfer case, and fuel tank will provide crucial protection against rocks, debris, and uneven surfaces.

-2. Rock Sliders: Rock sliders, apart from offering underbody protection, also serve as sturdy side steps for easy entry and exit from your Jeep.
+2. Rock Sliders: Jeep Rock Sliders, apart from offering underbody protection, also serve as sturdy side steps for easy entry and exit from your Jeep.
 They are typically made from heavy-duty materials like steel or aluminum and can withstand impacts from rocks and other obstacles.

 3. Fender Flares: Fender flares not only add a rugged look to your Jeep but also provide additional tire coverage.
 They help prevent mud, rocks, and other debris from damaging your vehicle’s paintwork or causing potential hazards to other drivers.